-The Eve Original and Emma Original are two of the best memory foam mattresses you can buy.
-They're both the recipients of Which?
+The Eve Original and Emma Original are two of the best memory foam mattresses you can buy today.
+They're both recipients of Which?
 Best Buy awards, and the Emma Original has won T3's Best Mattress award in both 2019 and 2020.
 But which one should you buy?

-So which one should you choose?
-If you want to go deep into the details in order to make your decision, take a look at our Eve mattress review or Emma mattress review.
+So, which one should you choose?
+If you want to go deep into the details in order to make your decision, take a look at our Eve mattress review or Emma mattress review for all the specs.
 And if you're not sure you want memory foam, head to our spring vs memory foam mattress explainer, and our full best mattress ranking.
-Alternatively, read on as we weigh them up against each other.
+Alternatively, read on as we weigh them up against each other in our Eve Original vs Emma Original showdown.

 Eve vs Emma mattress: construction